 Here are three things you do not want in a spiritual teacher:

 - someone who uses the adjectives “easy” and “fun” to describe meditation.

 - someone who is peddling a meditation app.
+That they have created.
 With Oprah.

-Also, Deepak Chopra and Oprah Winfrey have this extraordinary picture of themselves that they apparently believe represents them accurately and well.
+Also, Deepak Chopra and Oprah Winfrey have this extraordinary picture of themselves, a picture that they apparently believe accurately represents them as spiritual teachers.

-I don’t get it — it’s looks like the children from Village of the Damned have grown up.
+It looks like the children from Village of the Damned, all grown up.

 I wouldn’t buy a used car from these people, let alone entrust my spiritual development to them.